DriesAllaerts/lbow/README.md

 ## Structure
 In this repository you can find:
 - `lbow/` directory containing the core python libraries
-- `notebooks/` directory containing jupyter notebooks demonstrating the use of the lbow package
+- `notebooks/` directory containing jupyter notebooks to demonstrate the use of the lbow package

 ## Author(s)
 This software has been developed by